-“A gap year (also known as year abroad, year out, year off, deferred year, bridging year, time off and time out) is a year during which students take time off and do something other than schooling, such as travel or work.
+“A gap year (also known as year abroad, year out, year off, deferred year, bridging year, time off, and time out) is a year during which students take time off and engage in activities other than schooling, such as travel or work.
 The gap year is most commonly taken after secondary school and before starting university.
 However, over recent years there has been an increase in 21-23 year olds taking a gap year after completing their degree.”

 What Do You Think?